usaid-cs/yesterday-i-learned/sql.md

 # Any SQL

+- SQL is more than 40 years old and is still used today, not because it's great, but because [it just works, 90% of the time](http://blog.sqlizer.io/posts/sql-43/), makes [RDBMS](https://en.wikipedia.org/wiki/Relational_database_management_system) and SQL solved problems in computing.
-- `TRUNCATE some table` differs from `DELETE * FROM some table` in that the `TRUNCATE` statement does not leave behind transaction logs, and thus cannot be rolled back.
+- `TRUNCATE some table` differs from `DELETE * FROM some table` in that ~~the `TRUNCATE` statement does not leave behind transaction logs, and thus cannot be rolled back.~~ [`TRUNCATE` requires the `TRUNCATE` privilege, fires `ON TRUNCATE` triggers rather than `ON DELETE`](https://www.postgresql.org/docs/9.1/sql-truncate.html), and does so immediately, rather than a `DELETE`, which only marks rows as deleted, to actually be deleted later by a background process.
 (Here's a trivia you will never use again)
-- SQL is more than 40 years old and is still used today, not because it's great, but because [it just works, 90% of the time](http://blog.sqlizer.io/posts/sql-43/), makes [RDBMS](https://en.wikipedia.org/wiki/Relational_database_management_system) and SQL solved problems in computing.
 - You don't need to select any database to `SELECT 1;`.
 This is a poor man's way of checking if the database connection is working.
 - "Technically, PRIMARY KEY is merely a combination of UNIQUE and NOT NULL".
 - Turns out inverting values is pretty easy, even without intermediate values. `UPDATE table SET col = (CASE WHEN col = 0 THEN 1 ELSE 0 END);`